-It is true, this type of nonlocality may seem weaker, and it is weaker, it doesn't even contradict Claims R+ and R++.
-But the price is that we are limited to one-bit mental states only!
+It is true, this type of nonlocality may seem weaker, and can be used to some extent to replace O-nonlocality with a weaker form of nonlocality, but the price is that we are limited to one-bit mental states only!
 And what kind of mental state, what kind of experience requires only one bit?
 Is our experience so simple, that a single bit is enough to support or describe it?
 What solution would be more crazy, that mental states are O-nonlocal, or that they can be stored in an electron (in a still nonlocal way)?
-Subjective empirical observations show the following (confirmed by Damasio's quote given in support of Observation 1):
+Subjective empirical observations show the following (confirmed by Damasio's quote from Appendix \S A):

-Observation 6 (diversity of mental states).
+Observation 7 (diversity of mental states).
 Our mental states are complex and diverse, and there are definitely more than two possible mental states.